NilFoundation/vote-saver-protocol/README.md

 objects `r1cs_gg_ppzksnark<bls12<381>>::verification_key_type` and `r1cs_gg_ppzksnark<bls12<381>>::proof_type` and write
 that information to a file in the form of field elements that can be interpreted as byteblobs in Solidity.

-We won't go into detail here about the meaning of the values `A`, `B`, `C` etc in the proof data but check out [Vitalik's blog post](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) to learn more.
-The main thing to illustrate is that these values are elliptic curve points and hence will be represented by two elements of the underlying field.

 When running the executable `cli` from within the build directory two files will be created: `proof_data` and `vk_data` containing the corresponding data in the form of byteblobs.